Corticomics/rodRefReg/README.md

 ### How do I calibrate the system for accurate water delivery?

+Go to **Settings → Calibration** and click **Run Calibration Wizard**.
+The wizard guides you through:

+1. Selecting which cages to calibrate (uses the same custom names you set in the Cages tab)
+2. Priming the tubing via the **Priming** sub-tab if you haven't already
+3. Dispensing a measured pulse per cage and recording the actual volume
+4. Saving per-cage calibration factors automatically

-Go to the **Settings** tab and input the correct pump settings that you are using.
-This should be done before starting a new experiment and periodically to ensure accuracy.
+Calibrate before starting a new experiment and periodically to maintain accuracy.
+The **Priming** sub-tab in Settings can be used independently any time you swap tubing or refill the reservoir.

 ### How do I resolve "i2c-1 not found" or other I2C errors?